mechwire/github-oidc-role/README.md

 ## Quirks
 * GitHub and AWS have shared the OpenID thumbprints ahead of time.
 However, the TF resource to create the OIDC Provider requires it.
     * I got the thumbprint by configuring the OIDC provider in the UI, as outlined in [AWS's article on the GitHub Actions OIDC integration with AWS].
 It's not "correct" but was the easiest way.
+* ABAC is not universally supported across resources

 # Execution

-* You need to already have an AWS role to run the tf code.
+1. You need to already have an AWS role to run the tf code.
+2. Execute `infra/openid_provider`
+3. Execute `infra`

 ## Validating Outcomes

 You should have
+* a new Identity Provider under `IAM > Identity providers`
 * a new role under `IAM > Roles`
-* a new Identity Provider under `IAM > Identity providers`

 # Resources